The Sanctuary Bookshop Diary.

 The Club, now in its third year, has thrown up some unusual problems (not to speak of unusual characters).

 The Club economics were predicated on a 2 kg parcel, with a £3.00 second class next day UK mailing.
 This allowed us an average of £27 of good books (shelf price) per mailing, leaving a small profit margin for us from the annual subscription.
 So far so good.
 But what to do for our member in the deepest Australian outback (let’s call him Steve)?
 Here the economics become inverted. £27 per mailing, ten week surface delivery, leaving £3.00 for the books!
+The solution has proved unexpected, yet mutually gratifying all round.

 In the deep recesses of most antiquarian book stores are volumes that have lain dormant for decades...clearly valuable to that someone who never arrives!
+So…after thirty years with no takers, we found:

 Victorian occasional books…